stuartelimu/vaccination-centres/README.md

-# vaccination-centres
+# Vaccination Centers
-A simple map application to show COVID-19 vaccination centres in Uganda
+A simple map application to show COVID-19 vaccination centers in Uganda.